SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

            subcode     variant name       Meaning
          ============ ================== =========================================
              0         DISABLED           Module is not enabled
-           100         IDLE_GENERIC       Module is not performing any action 130         IDLE_Standby       stable, steady state, needs some preparation steps, before a target change is effective
+           100         IDLE_Generic       Module is not performing any action 130         IDLE_Standby       stable, steady state, needs some preparation steps, before a target change is effective
-           150         IDLE_Prepared      Ready for immediate target change 200         WARN_GENERIC       The same as IDLE, but something may not be alright, though it is not a problem (yet)
+           150         IDLE_Prepared      Ready for immediate target change 200         WARN_Generic       The same as IDLE, but something may not be alright, though it is not a problem (yet)
            230         WARN_Standby       -''-
            250         WARN_Prepared      -''-
-           300         BUSY_GENERIC       Module is performing some action 310         BUSY_Disabling     intermediate state: Standby -> **Disabling** -> Disabled
+           300         BUSY_Generic       Module is performing some action 310         BUSY_Disabling     intermediate state: Standby -> **Disabling** -> Disabled
            320         BUSY_Initializing  intermediate state: Disabled -> **Initializing** -> Standby
            340         BUSY_Preparing     intermediate state: Standby -> **Preparing** -> Prepared